GoogleCloudPlatform/iot-device-sdk-embedded-c/README.md

         make
         make IOTC_BSP_TLS=mbedtls

-You can also configure the Make system to build a client that uses wolfSSL.
+You can also configure the `make` system to build a library that uses wolfSSL.

         make clean
         make IOTC_BSP_TLS=wolfssl